 I love getting this question.
 I have several photos from rainy days that are my favorites because the emotion is so rich.
 A little rain isn’t going to prevent you from marrying the person you love and it will likely make for a great story after.
 The most important thing I can do on a wedding day is hand you a cute umbrella and help you to keep your cool by staying calm and reassuring you.

 Who will be your 2nd photographer?

 This is good to know because you want to make sure that person is experienced and will be respectful.
-If you are comfortable with your photographer and trust him/her, than don’t think too much on this, but their answer may help you to decide whether you can feel comfortable.
+If you are comfortable with your photographer and trust him/her, then don’t think too much about this, but their answer may help you to decide whether you can feel comfortable.
 I have seconds in my community that I’ve worked with for years.
 New ones I always check their work closely and set up a call or coffee with them.
-I want to spend a wedding day with someone I enjoy being around and keeps me grounded and would not take any chances on bringing someone who I don’t completely trust.
+I want to spend a wedding day with someone I enjoy being around and who keeps me grounded and would not take any chances on bringing someone who I don’t completely trust.

 Can we customize our package?

 Packages don’t always perfectly fit wedding timelines or budgets and having some flexibility can help create an experience that is just right for you.